christina-wei/christina-wei.github.io/_pages/about.md

 ---

 - First year PhD student at the University of Toronto, supervised by Dr. Anastasia Kuzminykh
-- Research Topics
+- Areas of interest:
   - Human computer interaction
   - Conversational agents
   - Financial technology
 - I am part of the [COoKIE Lab](https://www.cookiehci.com/)
-- 15 years of industry experience working as product manager in financial technology
+- 15 years of professional experience as a product manager in the financial technology sector

 # News